 The job market is tough out there — especially for young adults in developing countries.

-Almost 43% of the global teen labor force is still either unemployed or working at such low wages that they are still living in poverty, according to the International Labour Organization.
+More than 200 million young people are still either unemployed or working at such low wages that they are living in poverty, according to the International Labour Organization.

 We’re so proud of our teens’ accomplishments!
 The Into Employment® programis their secret to success, equipping young adults with specific job training and life skills to lift them out of poverty.

 But don’t take our word for it.
 Listen to our Into Employment grads.

 Cecilia Ipiña from Guadalajara, Mexico, is grateful for the Into Employment program, which taught her the job-searching skills she needed to land a position at a water-purification facility.